 Author of the book "Alexander Hamilton"

-is the prizewinning, best-selling author of seven volumes and the recipient of the 2015 National Humanities Medal.
-His first book, The House of Morgan, won the National Book Award; Washington: A Life won the Pulitzer Prize for biography; and Alexander Hamilton— the inspiration for the musical — won the American History Book Prize.
+Ron Chernow is the prize-winning, best-selling author of seven volumes and the recipient of the 2015 National Humanities Medal.
+His first book, “The House of Morgan,” won the National Book Award; “Washington: A Life” won the Pulitzer Prize for biography; and “Alexander Hamilton” — the inspiration for the musical — won the George Washington Book Prize.
 A past president of PEN America, Chernow has received eight honorary doctorates.
 He resides in Brooklyn, New York.

-Broadway: Hamilton (Tony Nom.), War Paint (Tony Nom.), Dear Evan Hansen, Bandstand, Misery, Motown, Vanya and Sonia…, Annie, Bring It On, Magic/Bird, An Evening with Patti LuPone and Mandy Patinkin, Godspell, Chinglish, The Pee-wee Herman Show, Lombardi, Passing Strange & Bridge and Tunnel.
-TV: Grease: Live!
+Broadway: Hamilton (Tony nomination), Beetlejuice, Dear Evan Hansen, War Paint (Tony nomination), Bandstand, Misery, Motown the Musical, Vanya and Sonia and Masha and Spike, Annie, Bring It On, Magic/Bird, An Evening with Patti LuPone and Mandy Patinkin, Godspell, Chinglish, The Pee-wee Herman Show, Lombardi, Passing Strange and Bridge and Tunnel.
+TV: “Grease: Live!”
 (Emmy Award).
-Concert: Bruno Mars, Lady Gaga, Kanye West, Sia, Mariah Carey, Andrea Boccelli.
-Extensive Off-Broadway/Regional theater, hospitality, event & experience design.
-Dad: Stella & Vivian.
+Concert: Bruno Mars, Lady Gaga, Kanye West, Sia, Mariah Carey, Andrea Bocelli.
+Extensive Off-Broadway/regional theater, hospitality, event and experience design.
+Dad: Stella and Vivian.

-Paul recently received an Emmy Award for costume design of The Wiz!
-Live, and a Tony Award for costume design of Hamilton.
-Selected credits include: Film: The Immortal Life of Henrietta Lacks (Cine Mosaic/HBO); Broadway: Side Show, Doctor Zhivago, Bring in ‘Da Noise… (Tony Nomination), Memphis (Tony Nomination), In the Heights (Tony Nomination), The Color Purple (Tony Nomination), A Streetcar Named Desire (Tony Nomination), Caroline Or Change, Elaine Strich at Liberty.
+Recently received an Emmy Award for costume design of “The Wiz!
+Live” and a Tony Award for costume design of Hamilton.
+Film: The Immortal Life of Henrietta Lacks (Cine Mosaic/HBO).
+Broadway: Side Show; Doctor Zhivago; Bring in ‘Da Noise, Bring in 'Da Funk (Tony nomination); Memphis (Tony nomination); In the Heights (Tony nomination); The Color Purple (Tony nomination); A Streetcar Named Desire (Tony nomination); Caroline, or Change; Elaine Strich at Liberty.

-Broadway: Allegiance, After Midnight (2014 Tony nom), How to Succeed (2011 Tony nom), West Side Story (2009 Tony nom), In the Heights (2008 Tony nom), Jersey Boys (2006 Tony winner), Avenue Q, The Full Monty, Parade and Kiss of the Spider Woman (1993 Tony nom/Oliver and Dora winner).
+Broadway: Ain't Too Proud - The Life and Times of The Temptations, Allegiance, Come From Away, After Midnight (2014 Tony nomination), How to Succeed in Business Without Really Trying (2011 Tony nomination), West Side Story (2009 Tony nomination), In the Heights (2008 Tony nomination), Jersey Boys (2006 Tony winner), Avenue Q, The Full Monty, Parade, Kiss of the Spider Woman (1993 Tony nomination/Oliver and Dora winner).
 Co-founder/resident lighting designer: Parsons Dance.

 Hair and Wig Design